php-tuf/php-tuf/README.md

 ### Server environment setup for the Python TUF CLI

-1. Install Python 3.8+ and PIP 19+ (not tested on earlier but may work).
+1. Install Python 3.8+ and [Pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today).
+Fedora 33+ should have a fresh version of `pipenv`, but Fedora 32 should use the build from COPR: `sudo dnf copr enable @python/pipenv`
+1. Configure the virtual environment:

+       pipenv --three install

-1. Set up a virtual environment:
+1. Launch a shell within the virtual environment:

-       python3 -m venv venv
-       source venv/bin/activate

-1. Install dependencies and TUF:

-       pip install -r requirements.txt
+       pipenv shell

 ## Code style